rust-lang/cargo/src/doc/src/commands/cargo-doc.md

 Build the documentation for the local package and all dependencies.
 The output is placed in `target/doc` in rustdoc's usual format.

+**Note:** Documentation generation is cumulative: existing doc files in the target directory are preserved across different `cargo doc` invocations.
+To remove existing generated docs, pass `--doc` to [cargo-clean(1)](cargo-clean.html).

 ## OPTIONS

 ### Documentation Options